microsoft/live-share/docs/use/vscode.md

 ![VS Code pin in split view](../media/vscode-pin-split.png)

-To make it easy to hop in and out of pinning, the tab set is un-pinned if any of the following occurs:
+To make it easy to switch out of "follow mode" and start editing on your own, you'll stop following if any of the following happens:

 1. You edit, move your cursor, or make a selection
 2. You select another file